ethereum-optimism/community-hub/src/docs/developers/bedrock.md

 These are contracts that are no longer relevant, but are kept as part of the state in case there is a call in any dapp that uses them.

 - [DeployerWhitelist](https://github.com/ethereum-optimism/optimism/blob/develop/packages/contracts-bedrock/contracts/L2/DeployerWhitelist.sol):
-  This contract used to manage the whitelist before [we opened Optimism for anybody to deploy contracts](https://twitter.com/optimismPBC/status/1471571415774023682).
+  The `DeployerWhitelist` contract used to manage the whitelist before [Optimism moved out of beta](https://twitter.com/optimismPBC/status/1471571415774023682).

 - [OVM_ETH](https://github.com/ethereum-optimism/optimism/blob/develop/packages/contracts-bedrock/contracts/L2/OVM_ETH.sol):
-  This contract used to manage users ETH balances prior to bedrock.
+  The `OVM_ETH` contract used to manage users ETH balances prior to bedrock.

 ## JSON RPC